therealsatya/15440web/_pages/about.md

 **Private posts on Piazza are not supported.**     This is a policy decision for this class.
 Remember, posting on piazza is similar to raising your hand and asking a question.
 Other students benefit from your asking the question, and seeing the instructors' reply.
 We do allow  your posts to be anonymous to fellow students, if you so choose.
 That is already  a degree of privacy beyond what is possible when asking a question in class.
 For  the genuinely rare occasions when you need to make a private request that is not related to course content,  a special private mailing list has been created.

-**For requests that truly need to be private:** send email to `15-440-student-private@lists.andrew.cmu.edu` and one of the instructors will reply.
+For requests that truly need to be private
+: send email to `15-440-student-private@lists.andrew.cmu.edu` and one of the instructors will reply.
 Email to this list involving course content (e.g., clarifications  to class material) will be ignored; you should be posting such questions on Piazza.

 ### Policy on Late Submissions